The Phone Message: "The Bet"

-Both Lathan and Sabella were given roles in later episodes; Lathan appeared as Patti in the season three episode "The Stranded," while Sabella was cast as the "greasy naked guy" in "The Subway," also for the show's third season.
+Both Lathan and Sabella were given roles in later episodes; Lathan appeared as Patti in "The Stranded", produced for the same season but airing in season three, while Sabella was cast as the "greasy naked guy" in "The Subway" in the third season.

 "The Phone Message"

-Series co-creator Larry David co-wrote the episode with Seinfeld in two days, as they had little time to write the script due to the cancellation of "The Bet."
+Series co-creator Larry David co-wrote the episode with Seinfeld in two days, as they had little time to write the script due to the cancellation of "The Bet".
 George's storyline was largely based on David's personal experiences of leaving phone messages to women that would cause the end of a relationship.
 David had previously written a sketch for Saturday Night Live regarding a man who went into his girlfriend's house to erase her answering machine.
 The sketch was never produced, allowing David to use its storyline for the Seinfeld episode.
-Jerry's storyline was based on Seinfeld's own predicaments, as he extremely disliked the cotton Dockers commercial discussed in the episode.
+Jerry's storyline was based on Seinfeld's own predicaments, as he disliked the cotton Dockers commercial discussed in the episode.

 A few changes were made to the first few drafts of the script.
 Additional dialogue between George and Jerry regarding dates during the 1850s was removed for timing purposes.
-During his date with Donna, Jerry would mention his remark about ponies in the earlier episode "The Pony Remark," but this was later changed to a remark about leaving a note when committing suicide.
-Initially, Kramer's first name was revealed in the episode; though the information was removed from the eventual script, the idea of revealing Kramer's first name would be further exploited in the season six episode "The Switch."
+During his date with Donna, Jerry would mention his remark about ponies in the earlier episode "The Pony Remark", but this was later changed to a remark about leaving a note when committing suicide.
+Initially, Kramer's first name was revealed in the episode; though the information was removed from the eventual script, the idea of revealing Kramer's first name would be further exploited in the season six episode "The Switch".

 Gretchen German was cast as Jerry's date Donna.
 Gina Hecht, who would go on to portray George's psychiatrist Dana Foley during the show's fourth season, also auditioned for the part.
 Tory Polone, who portrayed George's date Carol, had previously appeared in the 1989 television films When We Were Young and Sparks.
 The episode was first read by the cast on Friday, December 14, 1990.
 Table reads usually took place on Wednesdays, but the read-through of "The Bet" had been held on December 12.
 Directed by Cherones, as were all other episodes of the second season, "The Phone Message" was filmed in front of a live audience on December 19, 1990.
 Jerry's stand-up routine had been filmed one day earlier.